-''' source, but never build the others.
-Allows multiple --build parameters. 'pattern' is a fnmatch file pattern of a package reference.
-Default behavior: If you don't specify anything, it -will be similar to '--build=never', but package recipes can override ⇔it with their 'build_policy' attribute in the conanfile.py. -r REMOTE, --remote REMOTE Look in the specified remote server Will check the remote and in case a newer version -u, --update and/or revision of the dependencies exists there, it will install those in the local cache.
+-b [BUILD],build [BUILD] Optional, use it to choose if you want to build from sources: build Build all from sources, do not use binary packages. h build=never Never build, use binary packages or fail if a ⇔binary nachage is not found build-missing Duild from code if a binary package is not foundbuild=missing Build from code if a binary package is not foundbuild=cascade Will build from code all. →the nodes with some dependency being built (for any reason).
+Can be used together with any other build policy.
+Useful to make sure ⇔that any new change introduced in a dependency is incorporated by building again the packagebuild=outdated Build from code if ⇔the binary is not built with the current recipe or when missing a binary packagebuild=[pattern] Build always these packages. ⇔from source, but never build the others.
+Allows multiplebuild parameters. 'pattern' is a fnmatch file pattern of a package reference .
+Default behavior: If you don't specify anything, it ⇔will be similar to 'build=never', but package recipes can override ⇔it with their 'build_policy' attribute in the conanfile.py. -r REMOTE,remote i KLIOIL, TEMOLE Look in the specified remote server -u,update Will check the remote and in case a newer version , and/or revision of the dependencies exists there, it will install those in the local cache.
 When using version ranges, it will install the latest version that satisfies the range.
-Also, if using revisions, it will update to the latest revision for the resolved version range. -l [LOCKFILE], --lockfile [LOCKFILE] Path to a lockfile or folder containing 'conan.lock' file. →Lockfile can be updated if packages change -e ENV_HOST, --env ENV_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -e:b ENV_BUILD, --env:build ENV_BUILD Environment variables that will be set during the package build (build machine). e.g.: -e CXX=/usr/bin/clang++ -e:h ENV_HOST, --env:host ENV_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -o OPTIONS_HOST, --options OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -o:b OPTIONS_BUILD, --options:build OPTIONS_BUILD Define options values (build machine), e.g.: -o Pkg:with_qt=true -o:h OPTIONS_HOST, --options:host OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -pr PROFILE_HOST, --profile PROFILE_HOST Apply the specified profile to the host machine -pr:b PROFILE_BUILD, --profile:build PROFILE_BUILD Apply the specified profile to the build machine -pr:h PROFILE_HOST, --profile:host PROFILE_HOST Apply the specified profile to the host machine -s SETTINGS_HOST, --settings SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -s:b SETTINGS_BUILD, --settings:build SETTINGS_BUILD Settings to build the package, overwriting the defaults (build machine). e.g.: -s compiler=gcc -s:h SETTINGS_HOST, --settings:host SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Folder where the workspace files will be created (default to '''
+Also, if using revisions, it will update to the latest revision for the resolved version range. -1 [LOCKFILE],loc Path to a lockfile or folder containing 'conan.lock' file. ⊶Lockfile can be updated if packages change -e ENV_HOST,env E Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -e:b ENV_BUILD,en -e.b ENV_DUILD,en Environment variables that will be set during the package build (build machine). e.g.: -e CXX=/usr/bin/clang++ -e:h ENV_HOST,env Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -o OPTIONS_HOST,o ptions OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -o:b OPTIONS_BUILD, options:build OPTIONS_BUILD -o:h OPTIONS HOST Define options values (build machine), e.g.: -o Pkg:with_qt=true -options:host OPTIONS_HOST , Define options values (host machine), e.g.: -o Pkg:with_qt=true (continues on next page)

+''' -pr PROFILE_HOST, --profile PROFILE_HOST Apply the specified profile to the host machine -pr:b PROFILE_BUILD, --profile:build PROFILE_BUILD Apply the specified profile to the build machine -pr:h PROFILE_HOST, --profile:host PROFILE_HOST Apply the specified profile to the host machine -s SETTINGS_HOST, --settings SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -s:b SETTINGS_BUILD, --settings:build SETTINGS_BUILD Settings to build the package, overwriting the defaults (build machine). e.g.: -s compiler=gcc -s:h SETTINGS_HOST, --settings:host SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Folder where the workspace files will be created (default to current working directory) '''